Opinion

 1

-Michael@LeonardMatlovich.com about 13 years ago
+Michael@LeonardMatlovich.com over 13 years ago

 You might be interested to know that, after his discharge, knowing that he had been a highly rated Race Relations Instructor for the Air Force, some in the Justice Department of President Carter tried to convince them to hire my late friend Leonard Matlovich as a civilian instructor for Air Force personnel about gay people.
 Alas, they refused.
 Hopefully, once repeal is actualized, the DoD will have the sense to utlilize gay veterans like Justin and Dan Choi and Evelyn Thomas to do some training.
 For more information about Leonard, please see www.leonardmatlovich.com.
 Thank you.